 We reviewed the relevant data, considered the comments received, and determined that air safety and the public interest require adopting the AD as proposed.

 We estimate that this AD affects 68 airplanes of U.S. registry.
-The following table provides the estimated costs for U.S. operators to comply with this AD.
+The following Start Printed Page 35612table provides the estimated costs for U.S. operators to comply with this AD.

 |Action||Work hours||Average labor rate per hour||Cost per product||Number of U.S.- registered airplanes||Fleet cost|